Area-53-Robotics/53D-High-Stakes-Notebook/entries/ladybrown-1/test.typ

     == Procedures
     + Place a ring stationary on the field.
     + Have the robot intake the ring.
-    + Start the stopwatch.
+    + Start the stopwatch when the ring reaches the apex of the intake.
+    + Use the controller to move the ladybrown to its ring collecting position.
-    + Once the rings pass the flaps, reverse the intake's direction.
+    + Score the ring onto the wall stake.
-    + Stop the stopwatch when the ring enters the basket.
+    + Stop the stopwatch once the ring has been scored.
-    + Record whether the ring was successfully redirected and how long it took the ring to redirect.
+    + Record whether the ring was successfully scored and how long it took the ring to be scored.
-    + Repeat steps 1-6 for a total of 20 trials.
+    + Repeat steps 1-7 for a total of 20 trials.
   ],
 )